 Treatments for Reducing Engorgement

 - Ensure that your baby is latching well and removing your milk effectively.
-If you are having difficulties or need support, get assistance sooner rather than later from a La Leche League Leader or an IBCLC (International Board Certified Lactation Consultant).
+See Positioning and Latching.
+If you are having difficulties or need support, get assistance sooner rather than later from a La Leche League Leader or an International Board Certified Lactation Consultant (IBCLC).

 - Use cold compresses (not heat) between feedings to help reduce swelling and bring you comfort.
 A soft gel ice pack or a bag of small diced frozen vegetables works well to soothe engorged breasts.
 Protect the skin with a layer of cloth between the ice pack and your skin.